 Below, explore how base and earned discounts impact FedEx contracts.

 FedEx Base Discount Rates

 Free and low-cost shipping options are in demand from customers.
-How are merchants, online sellers and shippers in general able to keep up?
-Among the best ways to be proactive in reducing your shipping costs and helping to meet customer expectations begin with knowing how you can save money from your shipping carriers.
+How are merchants, online sellers, and shippers in general able to keep up?
+Among the best ways to be proactive in reducing your shipping costs and helping to meet customer expectations begin with knowing how to save money from your shipping carriers.
 FedEx offers base discount rates that are available for all their service levels.
-Among the key things to understand about this include:
+Therefore, here are the key things to understand about this include:

 Discounts are a percentage off of published base rates found in the FedEx Service Guide, which is available to review here.

 Base rates are determined by the distance between the origin and destination (also known as “zone”) and the charged weight of the package.